Bertrude/alx-pre_course/0x01-git/README.md

-My first days of coding at ALX
+Coding is fun, I'm acing my coding skills at ALX via the ALX SE Program